awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up.rst

 * http://aws.amazon.com/powershell/

 The installer for the |TWP| installs the most recent version of the |sdk-net|_.
-If you have Microsoft Visual Studio installed, the installer can also install the :tvs-ug`AWS Toolkit for Visual Studio <welcome>`.
+If you have Microsoft Visual Studio installed, the installer can also install the :tvs-ug:`AWS Toolkit for Visual Studio <welcome>`.

 All Windows Amazon Machine Images (AMIs) have the |TWPlong| pre-installed.
 For an example of using the |TWP| on an Amazon EC2 instance, view the AWS EC2 sample from within Visual Studio, by